fazilsourcecode/Money_Trace/README.md

 - **Customers/agents** buying on their behalf have no visibility into why a payment succeeded, failed, or was retried.
 - **Support teams** re-investigate the same discrepancy from scratch every time because there's no persistent, explainable audit trail.

-Reconciliation and post-payment operations are still, largely, done by hand — and the two sides of the same transaction (the person who paid, and the business that got paid) never see the same story.

 ## 💡 The solution